 Physiotherapy at OnePointHealth

-Our team of Physiotherapists has over 25-years experience in helping our local community decrease pain and improve their quality of life, with great success.
-The foundation of this success is based on implementing the latest in evidence-based physiotherapy practice.
+Our team of Physiotherapists have over 50 years experience in helping our local community decrease pain and improve their quality of life, with great success.
+The foundation of this success is based on implementing the latest in evidence-based physiotherapy practices.
 This means we use the latest clinical research to guide our efforts in promoting, preventing, screening, assessing and of course treating musculoskeletal conditions.

 In addition to the treatment of musculoskeletal conditions, our physio team plays a key role in helping treat those with chronic conditions such as cardiovascular disease, chronic obstructive pulmonary disease, diabetes, osteoporosis, obesity, and hypertension.